jumpinjackie/forge-e33-mod/design/BLUE.md

 ## Rip Apart Reality

 ```
-3U
+2U
 Instant - Gradient
-This spell costs {2} less to cast if you control a painter.
+Return up to one target creature to its owner's hand.
+If you control a painter, instead return up to two target creatures to their owner's hand.
-The owner of target permanent puts it on the top or bottom of their library.
+Draw a card.
 ```

 [card implementation](../custom/cards/r/rip_apart_reality.txt)